 The type of IP address you should use depends on your situation.

 In most cases, a dynamic IP address is likely fine.
-It’s more common, often the default option, and potentially safer than a static IP address.
-This is typically what the average internet user uses on a daily basis.
+It’s more common, often the default option, and potentially safer than a static IP, which the average internet user uses daily.

-But that doesn’t mean there aren’t scenarios where a static IP address could come in handy.
+But that doesn’t mean there aren’t scenarios where a static IP address could be useful.
 You might prefer a static address if you’re an advanced internet user and have specific situations where it might be useful, including hosting a web server.

 Should you use a VPN?

-Keep in mind that using a VPN could help you easily change your IP address.
-This could be beneficial if you want to hide your true IP address or if you want to set up a dedicated IP address for specific purposes.
+Remember that a VPN could help you easily change your IP address.
+This could be beneficial if you want to hide your true IP address or set up a dedicated IP address for specific purposes.

 After hours of testing, we recommend these three VPNs as the best for device security and masking your IP address: